Kionashi/blog-api/README.md

 ## Getting Started

 This project only contains the API.
-The frontend can be located in the [following url](https://eslint.org/)
+The frontend can be located in the [following repository](https://github.com/Kionashi/blog-vue)

-The API contains 3 main endpoints

-The documentation of the API can be found [here](https://documenter.getpostman.com/view/2414022/2sA35D53Jr)
+The documentation of the API's endpoints can be found [here](https://documenter.getpostman.com/view/2414022/2sA35D53Jr)

 ### Prerequisites